 Prague, Czech Republic – According to new figures released by the EU’s statistical office, only 2.1% of Czech households were unable to pay their utility bills on time in the past 12 months.

-The Czech Republic boasts the second lowest rate among EU member states, bested only by the Netherlands, where 1.5% of households had trouble paying their bills (heating, gas, electricity, water, etc.) on time.
+The Czech Republic boasts the second lowest rate among EU member states, bested only by the Netherlands, where 1.5% of households had trouble paying their utility bills (heating, gas, electricity, water, etc.) on time.

 The other lowest rates were found in Sweden (2.2%), Austria (2.4%), Germany (3%) and Luxembourg (3.6%).